PabloValarezo/oktaquestionnaire/README.md

     - [ ] How many agents?
     - [ ] Are agents in auto-update mode?
     - [ ] Is AD a source of identities?
+    - [ ] Is AD password sync enabled?
+    - [ ] Is AD Integrated Windows Authentication in use?
 - [ ] Is LDAP integrated?
 - [ ] Are other directories integrated?
 - [ ] If the Okta LDAP Interface in use, what is using it?